abk-chicago/AndroidSnippets/README.md

   - Break into teams and discuss.
 You have 7 minutes to discuss amongst your group.
   - Each team will take one minute to present to their class their design.
   - Instructors wills provide critique and feedback to each group after you present.

+# Views

+We are defining our entire UI within XML files.
+These XML files are then "inflated" into live Java View objects.
+It's also possible to create your layout in code at runtime, but using XML is considered best practice - and has many significant advantages you'll learn about throughout the course.